Save this recipe!

 At first, you’ll want to eat it by the handful, on top of yogurt or with milk, as we do.
 But then… then you’ll get a taste of the crystallized ginger, the sweet dried peaches, the touch of sea salt, the crunchy maple-baked oats and chia seeds, and suddenly you’ll be putting it on oatmeal, on toast, in waffles and pancakes, on ice cream, maybe even sprinkled on top of glazed doughnuts or on a frosted cake.
 Your imagination will run away with the granola and, well, good luck getting it back.

 So what I’m saying is this: Make this granola, but don’t expect to eat anything else for days on end until the batch is gone.
-And it might even be best to have a second batch at the ready, you know, to avoid granola withdrawal (which is what I’m currently experiencing as I look at these photos of granola with MUCH DROOLING/CRAVING).
+Then make a peach crisp.
+And then more granola.
+The use the granola as a peach ice cream topping.
+And it might even be best to have another batch at the ready, you know, to avoid granola withdrawal (which is what I’m currently experiencing as I look at these photos of granola with MUCH DROOLING/CRAVING).

 mixing granola in bowl